iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 > Note that using `-f Dvcfile` with `dvc run` above isn't necessary as the
 > default stage file name is `Dvcfile` when there are no outputs (option `-o`).

-The model evaluation step is the last one.
-To help in the pipeline's reproducibility, we specify stage file name `Dvcfile`.
+The model evaluation stage is the last one for this tutorial.
+To help in the pipeline's reproducibility, we use stage file name `Dvcfile`.
 (This will be discussed in more detail in the next chapter.)

 Note that the output file `data/eval.txt` was transformed by DVC into a metric file in accordance with the `-M` option.